navis-org/navis/docs/quickstart.md

 ## Methods vs Functions

-{{ navis }} neurons and neuron lists have methods that serve as shortcuts to main functions.
+{{ navis }} neurons and neuron lists have methods that serve as shortcuts to some frequently used functions.

 These code snippets are equivalent: